- ryancarraher1

 Concepts in Practice

-There are sections in the piece where all parameters are separated and progress independently, sharing no relation to one another or normal vocal pedagogy.
+There are sections in the piece where all parameters are separated and progress independently, sharing no "normal" or "traditional" relation to one another.
 In these situations, entropy is high and cognitive load is capped out.
 These areas are defined by unstable sounds, temporal density, and visual intensity [9].
-In our first rehearsal, Rose had approached these sections by marking tentative alignments in her score to help aid in the process.
+In our first rehearsal, vocalist Rose Hegele had approached these sections by marking tentative alignments in her score.
 Despite these alignments, stability remained elusive.
-As expected (and preferred) the sonic landscape varied from attempt to attempt.
-Rose reported that these alignment markings acted as efficient temporal markers, acting as moments or goals to mark important events, but, from the audience’s perspective, made no difference in perceived event.
+As expected (and preferred) the performed result varied each attempt.
+Rose reported that these alignment markings acted as efficient temporal markers, acting as moments or goals to mark important events.

 Failure as Identity